-Alice Springs is the informal capital of the Red Centre with the population of 26000 people and it is the second populated town in Northern Territory.
-Also, Alice Springs location is so far from biggest Australian cities that make this place really unique.
+Alice Springs is the informal capital of the Red Centre with a population of 26000 people, and it is the second populated town in Northern Territory.
+Also, Alice Springs location is so far from the biggest Australian cities that make this place really unique.